smartnodes-lab/tensorlink/docs/Lightpaper.md

+# Tensorlink

+*This Lightpaper is still under construction*

 ## Introduction

 The prevalence of large language models has fueled an unprecedented demand for computational power.
-Modern models, like GPT-4 with hundreds of billions of parameters, necessitate vast arrays of graphics or tensor processing units to train.
-Traditional deployment methods, such as cloud services or supercomputer rentals, while effective, often come with prohibitive costs.
-Furthermore, the setup of distributed models, whether on a local cluster or offloaded over the internet, requires extensive customization of workflows to distribute and coordinate modules across nodes.
-Tensorlink aims to address these challenges by offering a universal, plug-and-play framework for model offloading and acceleration in PyTorch, automatically parsing and distributing any model to reduce complexity and improve accessibility.
+State-of-the-art models like GPT-4, with hundreds of billions of parameters, require large arrays of graphics or tensor processing units for training and operating.
+Depending on whether we use single or half-precision, this would require 300-600 gigabytes of memory to just store its weights, let alone train it.
+The current most powerful accelerator is NVIDIA’s A100, which has 80GB of memory and costs up to $20,000.
+Even for basic inference, one would require at least five of these high-end GPUs or a multi-node cluster, making it inaccessible to researchers with limited budgets and most people with consumer hardware.

+Since models of this scale exceed the capacity of a single device, distributed training has become essential.
+However, setting up distributed models on a cluster of computers requires extensive customization to model workflows for distributing workloads and synchronization.
+All the while, traditional deployment methods such as cloud services and supercomputer rentals come with substantial costs and centralization, making efficient and affordable scaling a challenge.

+However, we can leverage concepts of volunteer computing to distribute the required work among a network of regular PCs.
+A single PC may be slow and unreliable, but the combined performance of a fleet of PCs can match that of the largest supercomputers.
+The key to obtaining such a network of PCs is to incentivize the gaming demographic to offer up their idle compute for rewards.
+It is estimated that there are about 1.855 billion PC gaming users worldwide and according to several PC building websites, most popular desktops are equipped with RTX 2080/2080 Ti or GTX 1080Ti GPUs.
+These GPUs are 50–80% as fast as Tesla V100 for deep learning, a popular GPU among researchers.
+As a rough estimate, the combined throughput of 10,000 desktops is 8-15 times that of server pods with 512 V100 GPUs.
+Now with the profitability of mining cryptocurrency being much lower than it was in the past, running Tensorlink will be a promising alternative to those who wish to offer up their compute.
+At the highest level, running Tensorlink and crypto mining can essentially be seen as the same thing as both are means to earn rewards for computational work.

 ## A Decentralized Solution for Neural Network Scaling